 - Create a family emergency plan now for the unexpected times your student may need to stay home.

 What happens when there is a positive case at school?

 Parents and staff will be immediately notified if they have been in contact with a positive case.
-When we return to school, we will begin sharing the number of cases and quarantines on our Community Health Dashboard which will be updated regularly.
+The number of cases and quarantines in each school are posted on our Community Health Dashboard which is updated every day.

 It is likely that we will have staff and students who will be required to isolate or quarantine due to COVID-19.